Supporting Achievement and Nurturing Development

 The Trust was formed in June 2019 to enable and develop partnerships working across a group of academies.
 Academy Trusts are created by a number of academies working together.
 Academies are independent, self-governing schools that are funded directly by the Government and not via the Local Authority.

-The Trust now consists of four schools, Belmont School, Battledown Centre, Paternoster School and The Milestone School.
+The Trust now consists of five schools, Willow Primary Academy, Belmont School, Battledown Centre, Paternoster School and The Milestone School.
 Each school will maintain its own unique ethos, culture and identity that has been established over many years to ensure the needs of pupils are met.

 As a partnership we will achieve more together and therefore: